is now available! Read about the new features and fixes from November.

 The following table provides a comparison of the capabilities of each interface.

-Capability Chat view Inline Chat Quick Chat
+Capability Copilot Edits Chat view Inline Chat Quick Chat

 Receive code suggestions

-View code suggestions in the editor
+Preview code edits in editor

 Attach context

-Use chat participants
+Use participants & commands

 Additional resources